-Legal Standard If binoculars are used to view public areas , then: ☐ There are no restrictions. f binoculars are used to observe inside a home , then: You may use binoculars to observe that which would have been observable with the naked eye .
+Legal Standard If binoculars are used to view public areas , then: ☐ There are no restrictions .
+If binoculars are used to observe inside a home , then: You may use binoculars to observe that which would have been observable with the naked eye .
 You only need to be able to see the item, not necessarily know what it is.
-However, if the item is completely hidden from view, using binoculars to view the item likely violates an occupant's reasonable expectation of privacy; but ☐ This restriction does not apply when conducting an investigation with exigency (hot pursuit, fresh pursuit, surround and call-out, etc.).
+However, if the item is completely hidden from view, using binoculars to view the item likely violates an occupant's reasonable expectation of privacy; but This restriction does not apply when conducting an investigation with exigency (hot pursuit, fresh pursuit, surround and call-out, etc.).

-These cases represent persuasive authority from other courts outside of South Carolina and the 4th Circuit.
-Though not binding, they have been selected for inclusion here because if officers in South Carolina find themselves in a similar situation, the outcome will likely be the same, at least in federal court.
+These cases represent persuasive authority from other courts outside of Arizona and the 9th Circuit.
+Though not binding, they have been selected for inclusion here because if officers in Arizona find themselves in a similar situation, the outcome will likely be the same, at least in federal court.